ninpwn/ninpwn.github.io/index.md

 With a strong proficiency in Open Source Intelligence (OSINT) within the cyber realm and beyond it, I possess an exceptional ability to utilize diverse online sources and enumeration techniques to gather critical information, analyze it effectively, and derive valuable insights for comprehensive cybersecurity measures.

 ### Static ELF Analysis
-Experienced in static executable file analysis, employing a range of tools such as IDA, hexdump, and other industry-standard utilities, to unveil hidden functions, identify vulnerabilities, and comprehend program logic, ensuring robust security and optimization measures.
+Experienced in static executable file analysis, employing a range of tools such as IDA, hexdump, and other industry-standard utilities, to unveil hidden functions, identify vulnerabilities, and comprehend program logic as well as VM obfuscations.

 ### Dynamic ELF Analysis